derek0x/KeyShardLab/README.md

 `src/validator.py` does a quick pass over that same log file and reports any missing timestamp/label/seal shards.
 I run `python -m src.validator --limit 8` before every commit to make sure the history file still looks human and complete.

+## Digest snapshots

+`src/digest.py` reads the log again, builds a few bullet points, and can write them to `data/digest_summary.md`.
+I usually run `python -m src.digest --limit 4 --out data/digest_summary.md` after a session to keep a readable short-form record of the most recent vaults.

 ## Jotting lab notes

 The project keeps a small Markdown log under `data/lab_notes.md` and `src/note_keeper.py` can append entries for me.
 Running `python -m src.note_keeper "Experimenting with planners tonight"` stamps the current time and saves the entry so I can remember what I was testing in each session.